 Head to the Beach

-802-228-2025.
 Camp Plymouth State Park is located just outside of Ludlow on the east shore of Echo Lake.
-The total acreage is 295 acres of which 46 acres comprise the developed portion of the park.
+The total acreage is 295 acres, of which 46 acres comprise the developed portion of the park.
 There are also 249 acres with hiking trails, fishing, hunting, gold panning, and primitive camping, but is largely forestry oriented.
 The season runs from mid-May to the beginning of October.
 Call them at (802)-228-2025.

 West Hill Recreation Area

-The West Hill Recreation facility features a lakefront beach for swimming, two basketball courts, an in-line hockey rink, fishing area, sheltered picnic area, restrooms, pool house, playground, barbecue grills, hiking trails, campground, horseshoes pits, and playing fields.
+The West Hill Recreation Area facility features a lakefront beach for swimming, two basketball courts, an in-line hockey rink, a fishing area, a sheltered picnic area, restrooms, a pool house, a playground, barbecue grills, hiking trails, campground, horseshoes pits, and playing fields.
 The Annual July 4th Celebration is always held at the West Hill Recreation Center.

 The Ludlow Parks & Recreation Department

 The Ludlow Parks and Recreation Department offers a host of summer recreational programs for residents and visiting guests.
 Activities include summer camps for kids, swimming lessons for all ability levels, soccer, basketball, junior tennis, archery, horseback riding, karate, water skiing, yoga, aerobics classes, and much more.
-Director Howie Paul can be reached at (802) 228-2655
+Director Nick Miele can be reached at (802) 228-2655.

 Dorsey Park is conveniently located just off the main street on Pond Street.
-Nestled in the trees, the facility features a lighted field for soccer, softball, a tennis facility with two courts, Skate Park, a playground with swings, restrooms, and a concessions building
+Nestled in the trees, the facility features a lighted field for soccer, a softball field, a tennis facility with two courts, Skate Park, a playground with swings, restrooms, and a concessions building